HarryHenryGebel/server-configuration/README.md

 > is never sure. &#x2014; Segal's law

 Many internet services depend on the clocks on both sides of a connection to being accurate.
-The NTP<sup><a id="fnr.4" class="footref" href="#fn.4">4</a></sup>
+The NTP<sup><a id="fnr.8" class="footref" href="#fn.8">8</a></sup>
-service allows clocks to be synchronized to UTC<sup><a id="fnr.5" class="footref" href="#fn.5">5</a></sup> with a high degree of accuracy with and minimal configuration.
+service synchronizes the system clock to UTC<sup><a id="fnr.9" class="footref" href="#fn.9">9</a></sup> to a high degree of accuracy with minimal configuration.
 If a server exists on a permanent, publicly accessible IP address, it can optionally be set up to give back to the internet time community by becoming part of the pool of public time servers.

 Debian servers come with their local time set to UTC, and should generally be left with UTC set as their local timezone.
 In this way,